 There are four things that Jesus says on the cross during the very last moments of his life - during the very last minutes of those six hours.
-I'm going to go through those now because they are the main things that we're told about in these last three hours.
-We don't see many significant human interactions going on, as we do in the first three hours, and that's a significant difference.
-We've got four statements from Jesus at the very end, as his physical life is just ebbing away, which help us to understand what is actually going on in his death on the cross, and give us some insight into the atonement that is being accomplished through Jesus' death on the cross.
+I am going to go through those now because they are the main things that we're told about in these last three hours.
+We don't see many significant human interactions going on, as we do in the first three hours, and that is a significant difference.
+We have got four statements from Jesus at the very end, as his physical life is just ebbing away, which help us to understand what is actually going on in his death on the cross, and give us some insight into the atonement that is being accomplished through Jesus' death on the cross.
 The first of these sayings is mainly about his physical suffering, John 19: 28 - 29,

 28Later, knowing that everything had now been finished, and so that Scripture would be fulfilled, Jesus said, “I am thirsty.”
 29A jar of wine vinegar was there, so they soaked a sponge in it, put the sponge on a stalk of the hyssop plant, and lifted it to Jesus' lips.John 19:28-29, NIV

 That statement speaks of the extremity of the physical suffering.
 Thirst was a common symptom, or outcome, of the process of crucifixion.